 Machine learning in healthcare is becoming more extensively used and is helping patients and clinicians in many diverse ways.
 The most prevalent healthcare use cases for machine learning are automating medical billing, clinical decision support and the advancement of clinical care guidelines.

-Machine learning systems in healthcare use a large amount of health data produced by the Internet of Things to enhance patient outcomes.
+Machine learning systems in healthcare use a large amount of health data produced by the Internet of Things to enhance patient engagement solutions.
 These techniques present promising applications as well as notable challenges.
-The three main application areas are medical imaging, NLP of medical records and genetic data.
+The three main application areas are medical imaging, Natural Language Processing of medical records, and genetic data.
 Many of these sections concentrate on diagnosis, detection, and forecast.
 A large amount of infrastructure of medical projects currently produces data, but a supporting foundation is often not in place to efficiently employ such data.

 These days, electronically collected medicinal imaging data is plentiful, and algorithms can be fed with this dataset to discover and identify models and anomalies.
 Machines and algorithms can evaluate the imaging data much like a highly qualified radiologist could — distinguishing irregular spots on the skin, lesions, tumors, and brain hemorrhages.
 The practice of ML devices and programs for supporting radiologists is progressing to develop steadily.